-Engage your curiosity and your connections to people across the globe and throughout time!
-The Penn Museum offers music and dance performances, film screenings, lectures by notable experts, and incredible behind-the-scenes access to provide opportunities to have fun and enhance your understanding of humans, past and present.
-As in-person events safely resume, you can enjoy a host of special online family activities and resources, as well as virtual and onsite programs.
+Engage your curiosity and explore your connections to people across the globe and throughout time!
+The Penn Museum offers music and dance performances, film screenings, lectures by notable experts, and incredible behind-the-scenes opportunities to have fun and enhance your understanding of humans, past and present.
+As in-person events safely resume, you can enjoy a host of virtual and onsite programs.

 Sharpen your skills and knowledge with a course!
 Learn from special instructors who help you explore what it is to be human through art, science, or history.

 Explore the secrets of the Penn Museum from your own home!
 These virtual tours are highly interactive, with built-in polls and quizzes to keep you guessing until the very end.

 From our homes to yours, the new Living Room Lecture series brings some learning into happy hour on select second Thursday evenings of the month.
 A Museum expert or community member chats about their work from their own couch, over a drink.

 Visit the Museum after hours for fun and thought-provoking programs celebrating the human experience.
 Join us for enlightening entertainment in a relaxed setting.

 The Penn Museum shows a wide range of culture films from October through March at 2pm on the second Sunday of the month.